laurestine/laurestine.github.io/cv.md

 Here is [a link to my CV in pdf format](https://laurestine.github.io/LBradfordCV.pdf).

-This CV was last updated on February 23rd, 2023.
+This CV was last updated on April 6th, 2024.